aquasecurity/trivy-vscode-extension/README.md

 ## Known Issues

 None so far.
-If you find one, please file a GitHub Issue in this repo.
+If you find one, please file a GitHub Issue [here](https://github.com/aquasecurity/trivy-vscode-extension/issues/new).

+## Feature Requests

+Have a feature you desire?
+Please let us know by filing an issue [here](https://github.com/aquasecurity/trivy-vscode-extension/issues/new).

 ## Release Notes